RyanTheAllmighty/Dockerfiles/composer/README.md

 # Github
 The files for this build are available [here](https://github.com/RyanTheAllmighty/Dockerfiles/tree/master/composer).

-# Description
-This image of Composer is built from source using ryantheallmighty/php:5.6 as a base.

 # Usage
 To use this image simply run it like the following: